 In addition to outdoor fatalities caused by lightning, a number of people are injured indoors every year, including individuals who are using their landline telephone during a thunderstorm (Source: Medscape).

 Lightning is a master of trickery and can do some pretty strange things.
-But, the odds of you being struck by lightning while inside a building are considerably worse than winning the Powerball lottery.
+But, the odds of you being struck by lightning while inside a building are considerably less than winning the Powerball lottery.

 Conductive copper pipes providing city water also run into each house, but they are buried underground.
 Moreover, most newer houses use Plex tubing made of plastic which is not conductive.
-So the risk of electrocution while taking a bath or shower is lower these days.
+So the risk of electrocution while taking a bath or shower is much lower these days.

 When I lived in North Carolina, the homeowners right behind us had their house struck by lightning.
 It went right through the top of their asphalt shingled roof creating a 2×2 foot hole.
-The electrical current arc flashed to the wiring in the attic, ruining just about every electrical appliance plugged into an outlet.
+The electricity from the lightning strike arc flashed to the wiring in the attic, ruining just about every electrical appliance plugged into an outlet.
 The wiring inside the walls vaporized, blowing out chunks of drywall and left black acrid scorch marks in their place.

 Here is a link to some pictures of another house unlucky enough to be struck by lightning.